The History of the TC Motoring Guild Badge

 (Click image for more info)

 The line itself may have been minor but it led to further problems.
 It is believed that the color on the badges was hand-painted, and whoever painted them colored everything inside the black lines.
 This makes for a very strange-looking TC indeed!
 Very few examples of this badge remain today.
-In fact only three are currently known to exist.
-One is in the TCMG history files, another is in private hands and a third is still mounted to the ex-Earl Sargent TC.
+In fact only four are currently known to exist.
+One is in the TCMG history files, one belongs to the club historian, one more is in another TCMG member’s hands and a third is still mounted to the ex-Earl Sargent TC.

 Being hand-made, there were other imperfections as well.
 In the example pictured above as well as on another examined, the badge has been made crooked, with the entire face rotated slightly clockwise compared to the mounting tab.
 The bend in the tab is not quite straight either, nor were any two bent at exactly the same angles.